radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

 be an additional parameter on the screen.
 Also, updates to the ConfigMap would not be written through to the pod automatically so behavior would not be consistent with ConfMaps used in spark cluster nodes.
+Additionally, it would require the driver pod to run using the oshinko service account which it does not currently do.

 ## Affected Components

 oshinko-s2i:

-* The application launcher has to modified to look in the well-known config directory and determine whether or not a non-empty ConfigMap has been mounted there.
+* The application launcher has to be modified to look in the well-known config directory and determine whether or not a non-empty ConfigMap has been mounted there.
 If so, it must set the SPARK_CONF_DIR env var appropriately